September 27, 2025 (2mo ago) — last updated November 13, 2025 (20d ago)

 ← Back to blog

-Cover Image for Numerology by Birth Date: Find Your Life Path
+Cover Image for Birth-Date Numerology: Find Your Life Path

-Discover your life path with birth-date numerology.
-Learn Dan Millman’s simple method to calculate your number, interpret its meaning, and apply it to career, relationships, and personal growth.
+Discover your life path using Dan Millman’s birth-date numerology.
+This practical guide shows how to calculate your birth number, interpret what it reveals about strengths and challenges, and apply those insights to career, relationships, and personal growth.

 Your Guide to Numerology Based on Date of Birth